-- increasing our sales and marketing and other commercialization efforts to drive market adoption of the G4; - commercializing our planned PX; - scaling up our manufacturing and customer support capabilities; - funding development and marketing efforts of our other future products and product enhancements; - expanding our technologies into additional markets; - acquiring, licensing or investing in technologies and other intellectual property rights; - acquiring or investing in complementary businesses or assets; and - financing capital expenditures and general and administrative expenses.
+- increasing our sales and marketing and other commercialization efforts to drive market adoption of the G4; - completing the development of and commercializing the PX or any other future products; - scaling up our manufacturing and customer support capabilities; - funding development and marketing efforts of our other future products and product enhancements; - expanding our technologies into additional markets; - acquiring, licensing or investing in technologies and other intellectual property rights; - acquiring or investing in complementary businesses or assets; and - financing capital expenditures and general and administrative expenses.

-We may seek required funding through issuances of equity or convertible debt securities, entering into additional loan facilities or drawing down additional funds under our 2021 SVB Loan.
+We may seek required funding through issuances of equity or convertible debt securities, entering into additional loan facilities or drawing down additional funds under our SVB Loan.
 Each of the various ways we could raise additional capital carry potential risks.
 If we raise funds by issuing equity securities, dilution to our stockholders would result.
 If we raise funds by issuing additional debt securities, those debt securities would have rights, preferences and privileges senior to those of holders of our common stock.
-Our 2021 SVB Loan restricts our ability to pursue certain transactions that we may believe to be in our best interest, including incurring additional indebtedness without the prior written consent of the lender under the 2021 SVB Loan.
+Our SVB Loan restricts our ability to pursue certain transactions that we may believe to be in our best interest, including incurring additional indebtedness without the prior written consent of the lender under the SVB Loan.
 If we raise funds through collaborations or licensing arrangements, we might be required to relinquish significant rights to our technologies or products or grant licenses on terms that are not favorable to us.